Bank of England stresses no rush to raise rates as recovery builds

 INCREASING RISKS?

-Some economists said the BoE's Monetary Policy Committee risked appearing too relaxed.
+Some economists said the Bank's Monetary Policy Committee risked appearing too relaxed.

 "It's hard to get away from the impression that the MPC is increasingly taking risks on the economy that probably aren't worth taking," said David Tinsley, economist at BNP Paribas.